saitaiky/notebook/docs/docs/software-development/system-design/interview/other.md

 There are some situations where you do not want to use CDNs.
 If your service’s target users are in a specific region, then there won’t be any benefit of using a CDN, as you can just host your origin servers there instead.
 CDNs are also not a good idea if the assets being served are dynamic and sensitive.
 You don’t want to serve stale data for sensitive situations, such as when working with financial/government services.

----

-API developers must consider carefully what public API they offer before releasing it:

--   APIs for third-party developers - APIs allow third-party developers to build applications that can securely interact with your application with your permission.
-Without APIs, developers would have to deal with the entire infrastructure of a service every time they wanted to access it.
--   APIs for users - As a user, APIs save you from dealing with all of that infrastructure.

-This simplification creates business opportunities and innovative ideas; for example, a third-party tool that uses public APIs to access Google Maps data for advertising, recommendations, and more.

-In summary, APIs provide access to a server's resources while maintaining security and permission control.
-They simplify software development by providing a layer of abstraction between the server and the client.

-API design is essential to any system architecture and is a common topic in system design interviews.